Estimating Farm Machinery Costs

 Farm machinery costs can be divided into two categories: annual ownership costs, which occur regardless of machine use, and operating costs, which vary directly with the amount of machine use.

-The true value of these costs is not known until the machine is sold or worn out.
+The true value of these costs cannot be known until the machine is sold or worn out.
 But the costs can be estimated by making a few assumptions about machine life, annual use, and fuel and labor prices.
 This publication contains a worksheet that can be used to calculate costs for a particular machine or operation.

 Ownership costs (also called fixed costs) include depreciation, interest (opportunity cost), taxes, insurance, and housing and maintenance facilities.